mattmorgante/laravel-vegaroo/readme.md

  - How can I prepare it?
  - How can I get enough nutrients in my diet?
  - How can I deal with social pressures?
-2. Recipes
-- Blueprints: saveable, shareable
-3. Community
-- Community = Commenting on recipes, uploading a recipe, or asking a question in a forum style
 -------------------------------------
-- Personalized Assistance
-- Limited time offer: answer your questions and come up with new feature requests based on your wants & needs
-- Meal planning advice & shopping lists
-- 24/7 chat support
-- Help you take steps towards veganism
-- This is how you get feedback and feature requests

-Recipe ToDo list
-Asian Inspired Salad: 2 cups bok choy, 1/2 cucumber, 2 cups edamame, 2 oz peanuts Teriyaki Tempeh Stir Fry
-Verry Berry Smoothie
-The most nutritious fruit, berries are chock full of antioxidants and adding a serving to your daily diet can improve your health and reduce the risk of disease.
-Try this recipe to easily squeeze some berries into your day
-Classics
-Easy Bake Oven

 * Article: glossary (weird foods that people might not know)
 * At the end of each article, extra notes about possible substitutes and notes about the nutritional content (description at top must be short)